 The method's proposed methodology is depicted in Figure 2.
 Basic hydroponic system components like air and water pumps, artificial lighting, heating, and cooling systems have all been taken into account in the analysis to estimate energy requirements.
-The available hydroponic farms and the experimental systems of previous studies were used to estimate the energy consumption behavior.
-To determine their viability and efficacy in meeting system requirements, the values were then compared to the potential output of several renewable energy sources, such as solar panels, wind turbines, and biomass generatorsA comparative framework has been developed to assess renewable energy options based on cost, scalability, reliability and environmental impact.
+The available hydroponic farms and the experimental systems of previous studies were used to estimate the energy consumption behaviour.
+To determine their viability and efficacy in meeting system requirements, the values were then compared to the potential output of several renewable energy sources, such as solar panels, wind turbines, and biomass generators comparative framework has been developed to assess renewable energy options based on cost, scalability, reliability and environmental impact.
 Solar, wind and biomass energy systems were also explored in isolation and in various combinations to suggest the most effective applications in certain geographic and climatic regions.
-The modeling of energy flows, the systems' efficiency analyses and the potential for reduced carbon emissions in the event of renewable energy replacing non-renewable energy were executed through simulations and secondary sources.
+The modelling of energy flows, the systems' efficiency analyses and the potential for reduced carbon emissions in the event of renewable energy replacing non-renewable energy were executed through simulations and secondary sources.
 Finally, the researchers produced a sustainability analysis, exploring the benefits and limitations of hydroponics operated on renewable energy.
 A promising possibility for reducing the overall energy results of non-renewable energy was revealed by the analysis of hydroponic systems that use renewable energy.
 Under ideal circumstances, solar photovoltaic (PV) panels in a medium-sized hydroponic farm model with a power requirement of roughly 12 kWh/day produced an average solar output of 14.5 kWh/day, which satisfied the energy requirement with a 20.8\% overhead.
-Wind turbines added an additional 8–10 kWh/day when installed in areas with mean winds of 5–6 m/s, enabling the systems to continue operating even during periods of low sunlight.
+Wind turbines added 8–10 kWh/day when installed in areas with mean winds of 5–6 m/s, enabling the systems to continue operating even during periods of low sunlight.
 In order to improve system reliability in a hybrid setup, integration of biomass was also taken into consideration.
-A 5 kW biomass generator with a capacity of 9.2 kWh/day was assessed.
+A 5-kW biomass generator with a capacity of 9.2 kWh/day was assessed.
 The method's analysis is displayed in Table 2.

 Table 4: Renewable-Powered Hydroponic Systems